What does capsule wardrobe mean?

 Steps to build a capsule wardrobe

 The first step to creating your capsule wardrobe is to declutter your clothes.
 I recommend the KonMari method to do this.
 For each item of clothing ask yourself, does it spark joy?
+Keeping a clutter free house and organised home, starting with your clothes, will make you happier and stress less.

 Now that you have decluttered your clothes, review what you have left compared to the essential capsule wardrobe items you need in your wardrobe (see below).